The Nutcracker: Children's recordings

-There have been several recorded children's adaptations of the E.T.A.
-Hoffmann story (the basis for the ballet) using Tchaikovsky's music, some quite faithful, some not.
+There have been several recorded children's adaptations of the E. T. A. Hoffmann story (the basis for the ballet) using Tchaikovsky's music, some quite faithful, some not.
 One that was not was a version titled The Nutcracker Suite for Children, narrated by Metropolitan Opera announcer Milton Cross, which used a two-piano arrangement of the music.
 It was released as a 78-RPM album set in the 1940s.
-For the children's label Peter Pan Records, actor Victor Jory narrated a condensed adaptation of the story with excerpts from the score.
-It was released on one side of a 45-RPM disc.
 A later version, titled The Nutcracker Suite, starred Denise Bryer and a full cast, was released in the 1960s on LP and made use of Tchaikovsky's music in the original orchestral arrangements.
 It was quite faithful to Hoffmann's story The Nutcracker and the Mouse King, on which the ballet is based, even to the point of including the section in which Clara cuts her arm on the glass toy cabinet, and also mentioning that she married the Prince at the end.
 It also included a less gruesome version of "The Tale of the Hard Nut", the tale-within-a-tale in Hoffmann's story.
 It was released as part of the Tale Spinners for Children series.